RadwanHegazy/Django-Roadmap/README.md

 9. nice to ask then search on the internet.
 10. it's very cool to build your own projects with your own ideas.

+### **Finally** ❤️
-> Finally and what i want to say that the software world has no limit and there is more and more things you must to learn and on this big ocean of informations u must not to stop to learning.
+> what i want to say that the software world has no limit and there is more and more things you must to learn and on this big ocean of informations u must not to stop to learning and searching.